Data-driven modeling of multivariate stochastic trajectories -- Application to water waves: Results

 \subsection{Distributions of the response variables}

-\fig{fig_dists_response} shows the marginal distributions of the response variables defined in Eqs. (\ref{eq_kxmax}-\ref{eq_kymax}-\ref{eq_ix}-\ref{eq_iy}).
+\fig{fig_dists_response} shows the marginal distributions of the response variables defined in Eqs. (\ref{eq_kxmax}--\ref{eq_iy}), for sea states $\#1$ and $\#7$.
 The empirical distributions (labeled as "data" in the legend) were obtained from the "true samples" of trajectories shown in Fig.~\ref{fig_sim_trajs_series}.
-Model distributions were obtained by generating numerous synthetic trajectories of $\un$ and $\sx$ from the stochastic model and computing the response variables via Eqs. (\ref{eq_kxmax}-\ref{eq_kymax}-\ref{eq_ix}-\ref{eq_iy}).
+Model distributions were obtained by generating numerous synthetic trajectories of $\un$ and $\sx$ from the stochastic model and computing the response variables via Eqs. (\ref{eq_kxmax}--\ref{eq_iy}).
 An importance sampling scheme was employed to reduce the number of realizations required to achieve satisfactory precision in the tails of the distributions.
-For sea state $\#1$, two versions of the stochastic model are shown: one with the wave-breaking filter enabled (labeled "WB" in the legend), following the approach described in \S\ref{sec_enforce_breaking_limit}, and one without the filter (labeled "NB").
+For sea state $\#1$, two versions of the stochastic model are shown: one with the wave-breaking filter enabled (labeled "WB" in the legend), following the approach described in Section \ref{sec_enforce_breaking_limit}, and one without the filter (labeled "NB").
 The effect of the breaking filter is most pronounced for the response variable $\Fxmax$.
-For sea state $\#3$, the wave-breaking filter has negligible effect, so only one version is presented.
+For sea state $\#7$, the wave-breaking filter has a negligible effect; consequently, only one version of the model is reported.

-The model distributions show good agreement with the empirical distributions obtained from the \derisk{} dataset for both sea states $\#1$ and $\#3$: the observed differences are compatible with expected sampling variability.
-The distribution tails of $\Fxmax$ and $\Fymax$ are much heavier in sea state $\#1$ than in sea state $\#3$.
+The model distributions show good agreement with the empirical distributions obtained from the \derisk{} dataset for both sea states $\#1$ and $\#7$: the observed differences remain within the range of expected sampling variability.
+The distribution tails of $\Fxmax$ and $\Fymax$ are much heavier in sea state $\#1$ than in sea state $\#7$.
 This reflects the fact that, in sea state $\#1$, extreme waves tend to have shapes that are distinct from the bulk of the population.
 Moreover, in sea state $\#1$, the tails of the distributions of $\Ix$ and $\Iy$ are lighter than those of $\Fxmax$ and $\Fymax$, respectively.
-This follows from the fact that trajectories producing extreme values in $(\un, \sx)$ correspond to the steepest waves, which are characterized by relatively short rise times to their crests (see \fig{fig_wave_extraction}).
+This follows from the fact that trajectories producing extreme values of $(\un, \sx)$ correspond to the steepest waves, which are also characterized by relatively short rise times to their crests (see \fig{fig_wave_extraction}).
 These shorter durations counterbalance the high peak values of $\Fx$ and $\Fy$ when computing $\Ix$ and $\Iy$ via Eqs. (\ref{eq_ix}-\ref{eq_iy}).